Alemenew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **3-twofiles** This script is used to display two files at ones by using the less command

 **4-lastlines** This script is used to display the last 10 lions of /etc/passwd by using tail command

+**5-firstlines** This script is used to display the first 10 lions of /etc/passwd by using head command.